-Published on Sep 23, 2015 and last reviewed on Mar 11, 2019 - 4 min read
+Published on Sep 23, 2015 and last reviewed on Jul 27, 2022 - 4 min read

 But, we forget what sleep actually is and why we actually are lacking behind the schedules.
-Our whole body including brain needs proper spells of a sound sleep and that too in a periodic way to work optimally and give us the best output as needed for us.
+Our whole body including the brain needs proper spells of a sound sleep and that too in a periodic way to work optimally and give us the best output as needed for us.
 Sleep is the key to fast reflexes, long term memory and remote usage of skills and knowledge.
 Success is the other name of balance in our sleep-wake cycle.

 We forget in the hustle and bustle of modern life that keeping a balance in the sleep-wake cycle will make us more attentive and the work done will be more fruitful and quality oriented.
 Working hard is not needed, working smart is only needed in professional life.
 This can only be achieved through freshness from sound and peaceful sleep.

 Chronobiologists describe the day and night (light and darkness) cycle to be present in the human body as circadian rhythm.
 It is based on the number of hours of daylight and the same for the night.
 Our body adjusts itself accordingly.
 The pineal gland in the brain secretes melatonin hormone in response to the night or darkness.
 Melatonin is implicated as the chief controller of the circadian rhythm.
 Not only humans but animals body systems also follow this cycle.
 That is why we should respect the call of the zoo management for evacuating the zoo after sunset so that all lights would be switched off to avoid disturbing the circadian rhythm of the animals.

 If one does not get enough of the needed sleep, what may happen to them?

 There will be no clarity of mind to help get better reflexes, learn new ideas, remember and apply learned skills and knowledge.

 Lose temperament and easily get angry on minor happenings and feel depressed most of the time.